QuTech-Delft/OpenSquirrel/docs/tutorial/index.md

 Both approaches result in an instance of a `Circuit`, which comprises OpenSquirrel's main entrypoint.
 The **circuit** object contains the attributes of the input quantum program and stores its statements in an _Intermediate Representation_ (**IR**).

+!!! note "Order matters"

+    Note that the order in which the various compilation passes are applied will have an impact on the final result.
+    Moreover, in general it will make more sense to validate after making any changes.
+    For instance, validating that the gates in the circuit are part of the specified primitive gate set should be done after the decomposition of the gates.

 Check for more details: [Creating a circuit](creating-a-circuit.md)